BasedLinux/bsd/doc/manual/source/release-notes/rl-1.1.md

       - The UTS namespace ensures that builders see a hostname of `localhost` rather than the actual hostname.

-      - The private mount namespace was already used by Nix to ensure that the bind-mounts used to set up the chroot are cleaned up automatically.
+      - The private mount namespace was already used by Bsd to ensure that the bind-mounts used to set up the chroot are cleaned up automatically.

   - Build logs are now compressed using `bzip2`.
-The command `nix-store -l` decompresses them on the fly.
+The command `bsd-store -l` decompresses them on the fly.
 This can be disabled by setting the option `build-compress-log` to `false`.

-  - The creation of build logs in `/nix/var/log/nix/drvs` can be disabled by setting the new option `build-keep-log` to `false`.
+  - The creation of build logs in `/bsd/var/log/bsd/drvs` can be disabled by setting the new option `build-keep-log` to `false`.
 This is useful, for instance, for Hydra build machines.

-  - Nix now reserves some space in `/nix/var/nix/db/reserved` to ensure that the garbage collector can run successfully if the disk is full.
+  - Bsd now reserves some space in `/bsd/var/bsd/db/reserved` to ensure that the garbage collector can run successfully if the disk is full.
     This is necessary because SQLite transactions fail if the disk is full.

   - Added a basic `fetchurl` function.
-This is not intended to replace the `fetchurl` in Nixpkgs, but is useful for bootstrapping; e.g., it will allow us to get rid of the bootstrap binaries in the Nixpkgs source tree and download them instead.
-You can use it by doing `import <nix/fetchurl.nix> { url = url; sha256 =
+This is not intended to replace the `fetchurl` in Bsdpkgs, but is useful for bootstrapping; e.g., it will allow us to get rid of the bootstrap binaries in the Bsdpkgs source tree and download them instead.
+You can use it by doing `import <bsd/fetchurl.bsd> { url = url; sha256 =
                     "hash"; }`.
 (Shea Levy)

   - Improved RPM spec file.
 (Michel Alexandre Salim)

-  - Support for on-demand socket-based activation in the Nix daemon with `systemd`.
+  - Support for on-demand socket-based activation in the Bsd daemon with `systemd`.

-  - Added a manpage for nix.conf5.
+  - Added a manpage for bsd.conf5.

-  - When using the Nix daemon, the `-s` flag in `nix-env -qa` is now much faster.
+  - When using the Bsd daemon, the `-s` flag in `bsd-env -qa` is now much faster.